casianb2/koleos-dpf-notifier/README.md

 **koleos_DPF_alert.bin** is a proprietary ESP32 binary application designed for Renault Koleos GEN1 (2007 - 2016) 2.0L dCi 4WD variant.
 It reads DPF data and notifies the owner when a DPF regeneration begins and ends.
 This repository is for distribution purposes only.

-# "DPF Notifier for Koleos" app and "Koleos DPF Spotify Bridge" app:
 # WARNING!
-These apps are useless without the DONGLE!
+"DPF Notifier for Koleos" and "Koleos DPF Spotify Bridge" apps are useless without the DONGLE!

 # What is the DONGLE and what does it do?
 1. The DONGLE is a ESP32 mounted on a PCB with some additional ICs.